Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Results

 \section{Results}

 In this section, we present the BEAST fits in detail, describe any notable systematics, and discuss the differences between fits in the two galaxies.
-The BEAST catalogs are made publicly available as High-Level Science Products (HLSP) on MAST\footnote{Scylla MAST URL TBD.}.
+The BEAST catalogs are made publicly available as High-Level Science Products (HLSP) on MAST\footnote{https://archive.stsci.edu/hlsp/scylla}.
 For all parameter values, we use the reported median values (\texttt{p50}), as opposed to the singular best-fit model values (\texttt{Best}) or the expectation values (\texttt{Exp}).
 We opt to use the \texttt{p50} values since these measurements are calculated using the entire posterior grid, meaning we can also estimate parameter uncertainties from the width of the marginalized 1D pPDF.

-In Figure \ref{fig:beast}, we plot the 2D distributions of all primary stellar (initial mass, age, metallicity, distance) and dust ($A_V$, $R_V$, $f_\mathcal{A}$) parameters for all high-reliability sources in the LMC (blue) and SMC (red).
-Along the diagonal, we plot the 1D histograms of all the parameters individually, along with the corresponding median and $1\sigma$ values.
+In Figure \ref{fig:beast}, we plot the 2D distributions of the median \texttt{p50} values for all primary stellar (initial mass, age, metallicity, distance) and dust ($A_V$, $R_V$, $f_\mathcal{A}$) parameters for all high-reliability sources in the LMC (blue) and SMC (red).
+Correlations reflect trends in the stellar population.
+Along the diagonal, we plot the 1D histograms of all the parameters individually, along with the corresponding median and $1\sigma$ values for the two galaxies.

 \paragraph{Initial Mass and Age} Similar stellar initial mass ($M_{ini}$) and age ($logA$) distributions are observed in the stellar populations of the two galaxies, with median and standard deviation initial mass estimates of $0.94^{+0.31}_{-0.16}$ ($0.92^{+0.30}_{-0.11}$) $M_\odot$ and ages of $4.38^{+1.83}_{-2.70}$ ($5.67^{+1.89}_{-3.39}$) Gyrs in the SMC (LMC), respectively.
 There is a strong correlation between initial mass and age which is expected since higher-mass stars live shorter life spans than low-mass stars.
 We anticipate few BEAST fits of massive stars since these stars are often saturated in the photometry (see Figure \ref{fig:eg_cmd} in Section \ref{sec:data} for further details).